 This guest post comes from our lovely community member Matt (@emjaycee).

 I left my job as a journalist in late October 2010 to look after my then nine-month-old daughter full time when my wife returned to work.
 It was a six-month trial to see whether it suited me, my daughter and our little family.
-Seven years later I’m still at home with my girls, aged seven and four.
-Yes, in 2013 daughter #2 arrived.
-Now that I have been sober for more than 500 days I can reflect on how both alcohol and sobriety has influenced my parenting.
+It lasted over seven years.
+Now that I have been sober for many years I can reflect on how both alcohol and sobriety has influenced my parenting.

 A multitude of small moments and larger wake-up calls led me to quit alcohol, including some moments with my kids.
 In the grand scheme of things they’re not major blunders, but muffing up running the music during the pass-the-parcel game at my daughter’s fifth birthday due to too much booze hardly filled me with pride.
 Closer to the time I gave up, I caught myself on a Saturday afternoon running around with the kids after a few ciders, glass in hand.
 I was starting to get a bit sloppy and I thought to myself: “What the hell are you doing?”
 I looked into the future and pictured my 50-year-old self and decided I needed to make a change before my drinking became a larger problem.